Built on Beer: Uncover Cincinnati’s Unique Brewing History

 The vast majority of Cincinnati’s pre-Prohibition breweries were in Over-the-Rhine, clustered together along McMicken Avenue and the canal.
 From 1875–1900, 17 operated in Over-the-Rhine and the West End.
 While this historically German area boasted the most breweries per capita, it wasn’t the only neighborhood where the air smelled of liquid bread and the beer flowed freely.

-Brewing in Northern Kentucky
+Beer and bourbon in Northern Kentucky

 View of Northern Kentucky (photo: Regional Tourism Network)